linwh8/Back_up-Folder/README.md

 # Back_up-Folder
-*Software Enginering in SUSY, Weihong Lin*
+*Software Enginering in SYSU, Weihong Lin*

 A simple program helps back-up the folder，change it into zip，and place it in specific place.